ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/NTFSLinksView_readme.txt

 Versions History
 ================

+* Version 1.35:
+  o Added 'Open Item Folder' option, which opens the folder where the
+    symbolic link or junction point is located.

 * Version 1.33:
   o Updated to stop the file system scan when you press the Esc key.